jcolag/ComicScanner/README.md

  - _Transmit_ submits the data to the ScanData web application.

 Each process has an associated status update.
-An option to cancel processes in progress and a location to add the URL of a different instance of ScanData should be added soon.
+An option to cancel processes in progress should be added soon.

 ##Background